Free or Low Cost Attorneys in West Virginia

 Legal Aid of West Virginia ® provides free advocacy services to West Virginians, in three ways:

-- They handle civil legal problems such as divorces, evictions, and welfare benefit problems throughout the state.
+- They handle legal problems such as divorces, landlord-tenant issues, domestic violence, government benefits, bankruptcy, problems with the IRS, veterans issues, barriers to employment, financial exploitation, and other problems throughout the state.

 - They assist residents (and their family members) who live in nursing homes, personal care homes, and other long term care facilities.